Pardoxia graellsii

 Pardoxia graellsii, the yellow drab, is a moth species in the family Nolidae first described by Joachim François Philibert Feisthamel in 1837.
-It is found in France, Spain, Turkey, Iraq, China, India, Myanmar, Cape Verde, the Comoros, Ethiopia, Ghana, Réunion, Madagascar, Malawi, Mauritania, Mauritius, Nigeria, Saudi Arabia, Sierra Leone, South Africa, the Gambia, Yemen and Zimbabwe.
+It was described from Spain, and is found in Southern Europe France, Spain, but has been described from Eurasia such as Turkey, Iraq, Saudi Arabia, Yemen, plus continental Africa such as Ethiopia, Gambia, Ghana, Malawi, Mauritania, Nigeria, Sierra Leone, South Africa, Zimbabwe, and islands Cape Verde, Comoros, Réunion, Madagascar, Mauritius, plus further, such as China, India, Myanmar.